GitGuardian/ggshield/README.md

 > ⚠ BitBucket pipelines do not support commit ranges therefore only your latest commit in a pushed group or in a new branch will be scanned.

-Configuring a BitBucket pipeline to use **ggshield** is as simple as adding a step to your project's workflow:
+Configuring a BitBucket pipeline to use ggshield can be done by adding a step to your project's workflow:

 ```yml
 pipelines: